 In case you have further questions or need additional help with the removal process, don’t hesitate to leave us a comment.

 - Guide 1: How to Remove ExecutiveOperation Adware from Windows.

-- Guide 2: Get rid of ExecutiveOperation Adware from Mac OS X.
+- Guide 2: Get rid of ExecutiveOperation Adware on Mac OS X.

-- Guide 3: Remove ExecutiveOperation Adware from Google Chrome.
+- Guide 3: Remove ExecutiveOperation Adware in Google Chrome.